- General Best Practices

 - Public School District

-And while your school or district certainly isn’t a news giant, website visitors do expect to find the content they’re looking for easily — and even be prompted to read similar content.
-If you want to increase engagement and readership of your school or district’s news section, make these six simple changes.
-(Most of them will take less than a few minutes!)
+Your prospective and current families want to find timely information that interests them easily, and it's your job to make that user experience as seamless, easy and engaging as possible.
+So, if you want to increase engagement and readership of your school or district’s news section, make these six simple changes.
+(Bonus: most of them will take less than a few minutes!)

 1. Send them to a website page, not just a lightbox.